bitcraze/bitcraze-website/src/products/buzzer-deck.md

 {% product_highlight
 fa-volume-up;
 Play some tunes;
-Get audio feedback and get creative by composing and playing melodies your own melodies.
+Get audio feedback and get creative by composing and playing your own melodies.
 %}

 Sometimes LED feedback isn't enough, like when you're flying around in a lab and livingroom.
 With the